Conobi/politiscales/questions.md

 ### Revolution/Reform

-**Revolutionaries** have a tendency to privilege direct action, often in the margin of legality, to reach their goal: replace the current political organization for totally different one.
+**Revolutionaries** have a tendency to privilege direct action, often in the margin of legality, to reach their goal: replace the current political organization with a totally different one.

-**Reformists** have a tendency to privilege legal action to reach their goal: reform the political organization step by step.
-This can be done through the institutions, via elections, authorized demonstrations, petitions...
+**Reformists** have a tendency to privilege legal action to reach their goal and reform the political organization step by step.
+This can be done through the institutions, via elections, authorized demonstrations, petitions, etc.

 98. Mass strike is a good way to acquire new rights.
 99. Armed struggle in a country is sometimes necessary.